Does Landlord Insurance Cover Tenant Damage? | Gabi

 - Water damage caused by flooding (meaning a natural disaster) or by negligence

-When looking for landlord insurance quotes, make sure to check what’s covered by the insurance company and what can be added as an endorsement.
-Also, your landlord insurance has specific coverage values and it may not pay for the total loss of your property (e.g. in case of a kitchen fire that destroys it completely).
+When looking for landlord insurance, be sure you’re familiar with its coverages.
+Landlord insurance has specific coverage values and it may not pay for the total loss of your property.
 That’s when the personal umbrella policy kicks in, offering wider coverage limits.

-Yes and no. Landlord insurance usually covers dwelling which means unintentional and accidental damage caused by tenants to the structure of your property will be covered by your insurance provider.
-So if your tenant unintentionally starts a fire in your kitchen, it will fall into this category.
-But if they scuff the floors or steal something from you, it’s usually not covered by landlord policy (depending on the insurer).
+Yes and no. Landlord insurance usually covers your dwelling which means unintentional or accidental damage caused by tenants to the structure of your property is covered by your insurance provider.
+An accidental fire may be covered, but if they scuff the floors or steal something from you, it’s usually not covered by landlord policy (depending on the insurer).

 If you’re eligible to receive reimbursement, you will get the amount that’s within your policy limits.
 And you will have to pay your deductible (an amount covered by a policyholder before insurance coverage pays out).